paluh/mailmachine/README.md

 # Mailmachine
 ==========

-This library implements simple, single threaded mailing worker based on redis queue (hotqueue, to be exact).
+Stupid simple, reliable (more than 10 years in production), single threaded mailing worker based on redis queue (hotqueue, to be exact).

 Protocol is language agnostic as worker expectes a json serialized messages, library provides ~~only Python~~ [PureScript](https://github.com/paluh/purescript-mailmachine), [Haskell](https://github.com/paluh/mailmachine-hs) and Python bindings.
 Worker daemon is written in Python.